mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf2138-exception.md

 ---
 title: CPF2138Exception class
-description: The exception that is thrown when Creation of library {0} not allowed.
+description: "The exception that is thrown when Creation of library {0} not allowed. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when Creation of library {0} not allowed.